ClusterHQ/hiring/README.rst

 Jobs at ClusterHQ
 =================
-Please take a look at the following positions that we are actively recruiting.
+Please take a look at the following positions for which we are actively recruiting.
 If you don't see anything that looks quite right, but you think we'd be crazy to not hire you anyway, send an email with your resume and any supporting materials you feel are relevant (e.g Github profile, personal blog) to jobs@clusterhq.com.

 `Senior Developer Evangelist <https://github.com/ClusterHQ/hiring/blob/master/senior-evangelist.rst>`_
 -------------------------------------------------------------------------------------------------------